 Money, Money, Money

-So, say you sent off three knives to each service—an 8-inch chefs, a 6-inch chef’s, and a 4-inch paring knife.
-What kind of bill would you ring up?
-(Not including shipping.)
+So, say you sent off three knives (or six) to each service—an 8-inch chef, a 6-inch chef, and a 4-inch paring knife.
+What kind of tab would you run up?

 |Sharpening Service||Three Knives||Six Knives|